paramaggarwal/blog/content/making-icons-in-sketch-is-fun/index.md

 ---
-title: "Making Icons in Sketch is Fun"
+title: 'Making Icons in Sketch is Fun'
-description: "Designing icons is challenging, because there is very little space.
+description: 'Designing icons is challenging, because there is very little space.
 They are so tiny.
 You can’t explain in words and you can’t draw a picture.
-It has to be something one can quickly associate with…"
+It has to be something one can quickly associate with…'
-date: "2016-02-23T12:15:53.376Z"
+date: '2016-02-23T12:15:53.376Z'
 categories:
   - Sketch
   - Design
   - App Icon